Skip to content

 How much to pay for the new 10-year Malaysian passport?

-Under the fee structure, the 10-year validity period for Malaysian passports will be priced at RM350 for Malaysian citizens aged 13 to 59; RM175 for senior citizens aged 60 and over; and free for persons with disabilities (PWD) who possess a PWD, or OKU, card.
+Under the fee structure, the 10-year Malaysian passport will be priced at RM350 for Malaysian citizens.
+The only exception is for senior citizens ages 60 and over, who will have to pay RM175, as well as persons with disabilities (PWD) who possess a PWD, or OKU, card and Immigration Department personnel who can apply or renew their 10-year passport for free.

 Here’s a quick breakdown, with the changes from the 5-year to 10-year passport: